 Perhaps it’s not winter I resist as much as I do January.
 Other than a few birthdays sprinkled here and there, poor January offers me nothing to anticipate.
-Sandwiched between November’s Thanksgiving/December’s Christmas and February’s Valentine’s Day/March’s St. Patrick’s Day, poor January is dull.
-I’ve therefore decided to give myself something to look forward to by starting a Souper Bowl Sunday series for the next four Sundays until this year’s Super Bowl on February 5.
+Since the calendar offers up no holidays, I’ve decided to give myself something to look forward to by starting this Souper Bowl Sunday series.
+For the next four Sundays, I’ll share a soup recipe up until the actual Super Bowl on February 5.

-Most everyone agrees soup is a good winter food.
-This soup recipe was shared with me by my super friend Kerri (friends seem to be the theme this weekend!).
-We discuss recipes from time to time, and she sent me a photo copied magazine page of this recipe with “Yummy recipe” scrawled across the top a few years ago.
+My friend Kerri shared this recipe with me.
+We discuss recipes from time to time, and she sent me a photocopied magazine page of this recipe with “yummy recipe” scrawled across the top a few years ago.
 I’ve made this soup so many times, I don’t really even look at the recipe anymore.
 And really, there’s not a whole lot to mess up when it comes making soup.
 Simply toss a few ingredients into a pot, simmer, and enjoy.

 - 32 ounces (one box container) chicken broth